Republicans recoil over Biden’s plan to study Supreme Court reforms amid left-wing court packing push

 The administration did not respond to the query.

-BIDEN TO LOOK AT COURT-PACKING 'ALTERNATIVES,' FORM COMMISSION TO 'REFORM' COURT SYSTEM
+BIDEN TO LOOK AT COURT PACKING 'ALTERNATIVES,' FORM COMMISSION TO 'REFORM' COURT SYSTEM

 The office of Senate Minority Leader Mitch McConnell, R-Ky., emphasized Thursday that packing the Supreme Court would only be possible if Democrats get rid of the legislative filibuster.
 The number of justices on the court is left up to Congress in the Constitution and could be changed by a bill passing both the Senate and the House, then being signed by the president.